 We don’t mean to scare you, but…

-60% of bachelor’s degree students at 4-year institutions were able to graduate in six years.
+64% of bachelor’s degree students at 4-year institutions were able to graduate in six years.
+Yep, we said SIX years.
 The reality is only 41% graduated with a bachelor’s degree in four years.
 In other words, for every ten students going off to college, only four of them will graduate in four years.
-Even those colleges with the lowest acceptance rate (below 25%) only graduated 87% percent of their students in six years.

-The average annual cost for tuition, fees, room and board at a public 4-year, in-state school is just over $20,000.
-At a private college, the figure is over $45,000.
+The average annual cost for tuition, fees, expenses, room and board at a public 4-year, in-state school is just over $25,000.
+At a private college, the figure is over $53,000.
 If you are lucky enough to be able to shoulder the extra expense of one or two more years of college, consider the financial implications after graduation.
-The grad loses one or two years of salary earned (an average of $47,000 per year), and their retirement savings is impacted as well.
+The grad loses one or two years of salary earned (an average of $55,260 per year), and their retirement savings is impacted as well.
 Even if they only invested a small amount towards retirement, the extra years of compounding lost would have a big impact.

 What is an undecided or exploratory studies major?

 An exploratory studies program allows a student to take a sampling of classes to help them clarify their career goals with the aim of selecting the major that fits best.
 A good program does more than that.
 Students need help fleshing out their interests.
 They need personalized attention.
 They also need to connect to other campus resources for career planning.

 The exploratory major can look very different from college to college.
 Families will want to know: Does the college provide interest assessments, job shadowing opportunities, occupational research, etc.?
 Do exploratory studies students have the opportunity to live together in common housing where they’ll meet other students like them and be exposed to fun events and workshops?
 What special courses are offered to exploratory majors?
 Do they get connected to an advisor, and what kind of interaction can they expect from that advisor?